DFE-Digital/schools-experience/README.md

   3. bundler -v
   4. yarn -v
 2. Run `bundle install` to install ruby dependencies
-3. Run `yarn` to install node dependencies
+3. Run `npx yarn` to install node dependencies
 4. Run `bin/rails db:setup` to set up the database development and test schemas, and seed with test data.
 5. If you don't wish to use the first available Redis Database, set the `REDIS_URL`, eg in the `.env` file
 6. Create SSL certificates - `bundle exec rake dev:ssl:generate`